cjroehrig/crispyControllers/README.md

 A framework and library for FreePIE and AutoHotKey with examples.

-FreePIE is a Python-based scripting engine for analog game controllers.
+(FreePIE is a Python-based scripting engine for analog game controllers.
-AutoHotKey is a keyboard remapping scripting engine.
+AutoHotKey is a keyboard remapping scripting engine.)

+This is in a fairly rough state but hopefully useable.
+Let me know if you are having issues and I'll try to help.

 Updated: CJR Jun 2020